-Where to go birding in Payne County
+Places to bird in Payne County

 A great thing about birding is that you can do it just about anywhere, but it also helps to have some guidance on some local hotspots.
 The best source for this information is eBird, and if you aren’t eBirding then you’re missing out on some tremendous resources to help you hone your skills and find more birds.
 It’s free and they won’t spam you!